 LVT 2007 r 2006 wh Stéphane Othéguy used to work at Domaine Gasse-Lafoy, with Vincent Gasse.
 Since 2004, when Vincent retired, he took over the rental of his vineyards.
 He is fully committed to organic methods, both in the vineyards and the cellar.
 There is also organic fruit juice, mainly apple, with apricot, pear and figs also from his own trees beside the Rhône.
 Low sulphur use means that the reds can be reductive or stinky on first opening.
 They are infused with clear, quite expressive red fruits.
 Decanting or double decanting of them is recommended.

 Mainly southern sector origins.
 Modern cellar methods.
 The vineyards were sold off after Thierry's tragic death.
 Some Condrieu went to Domaine Georges Vernay.

-LVT 2015 r An STGT domaine.
-The outlook is traditional, with great care taken by the unassuming Levets.
-The winemaking is geared towards old-style depth, and earthy flavours.
-La Péroline, known in USA by its actual plot name of Chavaroche, is excellent, the 2009, 2010 and 2011 all terroir-connected and 5 star wines.
-I have the impression that the maximum temperature of fermentation has come down from being allowed to go 32°C to a steady 29°C, whcih has helped the quality of the fruit recently.
+I have the impression that the maximum temperature of fermentation has come down from being allowed to go 32°C to a steady 29°C, which has helped the quality of the fruit recently.
+With the hot vintages of the late 2010s, more stems are being included.
 The wines take time to come together, but are very rewarding, and always offer classic floral touches.
 I find a very coherent progression starting with the Améthyste and going up to to La Péroline aka Chavaroche, via Maestria (Les Journaries in USA) en route.